dynamsoft-docs/document-viewer-docs/api/class/captureviewer.md

 Capture Viewer is used to control camera, play video stream, and capture the images from camera.

+Please note that you need to load the camera [plugin](/features/plugins-and-on-demand-loading.md) to use Capture Viewer.

 ## API Index

 **Create and Destroy Instances**